 The next day is back to the resistance strength training, except this time I work on some endurance exercises, such as lifting lighter weights and focussing more on the number of reps to complete.

 The following day would entail some flexibility exercises, such as yoga.
 I tried to get into gymnastics too, but I’m a bit afraid of breaking any bones now.
+As a child I used to really enjoy gymnastics, and actually attended a centre similar to a kids gymnastics center houston way.
+I used to love it, so it’s a shame I’m wary to get back into it.
 So yoga does the trick, up to three times a day – once in the morning, in the evening after work as an alternative to being stuck in the post-workday peak-hour traffic rush, and then finally a very light session just before going to bed.

 The next day is filled with gut-busting cardio, preferably via some active sports to take part in on a very competitive level as this works out your full complement of muscles in a very natural way.
 Then I do cardio again the following day, sometimes doing the same exercises to build some memory into the muscle groups exercised.